prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

 # Freestyle Project

-Create a software program or application based on your own interests and experiences.
+Create an information system which uses application software to satisfy your own interests.

 Preliminary example project ideas include: